-- a) Home\$tart An eligible household may receive up to \$7,500 under this program. - NAHI An eligible household may receive up to \$15,000 under this program. - b) Home\$tart At least one homebuyer for each household served under this program must be a First-Time Homebuyer and all that are First-Time Homebuyers must complete a Financial Literacy Program prior to closing.
+- a) Home\$tart An eligible household may receive up to \$7,500 under this program. - b) NAHI An eligible household may receive up to \$15,000 under this program.
+Home\$tart - At least one homebuyer listed on the mortgage must be a First-Time Homebuyer and that individual must complete a Financial Literacy Program prior to closing.
 See Definitions and Acronyms of the AHP Implementation Plan for definitions of "First-time Homebuyer" and "Financial Literacy Program".

-NAHI - All homebuyers that are First-time Homebuyers must complete a Financial Literacy Program prior to closing.
+NAHI - A homebuyer listed on the mortgage that is a First-time Homebuyer must complete a Financial Literacy Program prior to closing.
 See Definitions and Acronyms of the AHP Implementation Plan for definitions of "First-time Homebuyer" and "Financial Literacy Program".